jantman/blog/content/2009/02/online-exams-and-reality.md

-A friend recently showed me the syllabus for one of her classes, which is partially given online through the [Sakai course management system][].
+A friend recently showed me the syllabus for one of her classes, which is partially given online through the [Sakai course management system](http://sakaiproject.org/portal).
 At the bottom was a section on course policies which stated, in part, that the "Academic Integrity policy is in full effect".
 Apparently, this professor is giving online exams in Sakai.
 The policy goes on to state that not only is collaborative test-taking not allowed, but also that use of any resources (including a textbook) is not allowed.
 The policy states that use of electronic resources ("a second web browser") is also not allowed, and that the course management system includes "features" to prevent "cheating" - enumerated as a time stamp for every answer.

 To me at least, this shows not only an unrealistic outlook, but also a horrible lack of understanding about technology.